santiallende/myWebsite/content/about/header/index.md

 As a doctoral trainee, I developed competency in working with diverse patient populations and with a range of treatment modalities and clinical presentations.
 I received training in cognitive behavioral therapy, time-limited dynamic psychotherapy, compassion-focused acceptance and commitment therapy, narrative therapy, family systems therapies, and reminiscence therapy and life review.
 I also completed both a 2-year mindfulness meditation teacher certification program and a 9-month meditation and psychotherapy certification program.

 During my internship, I completed rotations in behavioral medicine, primary care mental health integration, severe mental illness, and general outpatient mental health.
-I have received training in meditation-based interventions, cognitive-behavioral therapy, motivational interviewing, attachment-based psychodynamic interventions, narrative therapy, and reminiscence therapy.
+I received training in meditation-based interventions, cognitive-behavioral therapy, motivational interviewing, attachment-based psychodynamic interventions, narrative therapy, and reminiscence therapy.

 I am particularly drawn toward meditation- and attachment-based interventions and working with adults who are experiencing chronic stress and workplace burnout, adjustment difficulties, relationship and family-of-origin issues, grief and loss, chronic physical health conditions, and interpersonal trauma.